chasemccoy/Flicks/README.md

 The following **optional** features are implemented:

 - [ ] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
 - [ ] All images fade in as they are loading.
-- [ ] Customize the UI.
+- [x] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Used Auto Layout so the app adapts to all screen sizes
+- [x] Users can click on a movie to see more details
+- [x] Users on an iPhone 6s or 6s Plus can Peek and Pop the collection view cells

 ## Video Walkthrough